6 The Economics of Discrimination

 Individuals’ biases, for example their gender biases, are key drivers of discrimination.[63]
 Legal changes can potentially change individuals’ attitudes and behavior.
 For example, the passage of same-sex marriage reforms in U.S. states reduced individuals’ discrimination against sexual minorities.
 This reduced discrimination in turn contributed to improvements in labor market outcomes for same-sex couples.[64]

 Individuals may not be aware of their biases, in which case they are referred to as implicit biases.
-Training can also reduce implicit biases, particularly those that may be caused by lack of exposure or familiarity with other races.[59]
-Treating implicit bias like a habit that can be combated through awareness, concern about its effects, and the use of strategies to reduce bias is helpful, particularly for people who are concerned about discrimination in the first place.[60]
+Policies and practices that increase interaction with individuals from groups that are discriminated against have been shown to reduce such biases.[65]
+Training can also reduce implicit biases, particularly those that may be caused by lack of exposure or familiarity with other races.[66]
+Treating implicit bias like a habit that can be combated through awareness, concern about its effects, and the use of strategies to reduce bias is helpful, particularly for people who are concerned about discrimination in the first place.[67]
 This suggests that training to reduce bias in individuals requires some commitment on their part to change their thinking and behaviors, and therefore is likely to work better for some individuals and biases than others.

 Professionalizing human resources functions may also help reduce bias in the hiring process.
 Research in Canada demonstrated that employers discriminated against those with Asian-sounding names.
 Asian applicants had a 20% disadvantage for large employers but double the disadvantage, 40%, for small employers.
 Larger organizations may devote more resources to recruitment, have professional human resource strategies, and also have more experience with diverse staff.[68]
 This professionalism may reduce (although not necessarily eliminate) discrimination.